Use the ATR Indicator to Refine Your Options Trading Strategy [Backtest Results]

 In monetary terms, you’d be losing $25 if the TRIP price fails to move above the strike price by the expiration date.
 You will start earning money above $18.25 and, at +1 ATR from the current price, you’ll earn $56 (a +224% return).
 If you think that the analysis above justifies this relatively low risk, you could go for this trade.

-Trading Long Puts with ATR
+Trading Long Puts with the ATR Indicator

 Now that you know how to use our Colab file, the bearish trade case will be much easier to understand and implement.
 First of all, you can refer to our “Weekly puts that will explode in value with 1 ATR move” predefined scan.
 This scan works just like its call version, but with puts.